marcwiest/primera/README.md

 To update your themes version, as found inside the `style.css` file, simply bump the version inside your `package.json` file and run `gulp css` or `gulp build`.

 ## Browser Support
 While writing CSS you do not need to worry about browser prefixes.
-The Autoprefixer plugin will do that for you.
-To adjust which browsers to support you can simply change the `browserlist` inside `package.json` using [this guide](https://github.com/ai/browserslist).
-However, the flex and flex-item CSS objects are only compatible with IE11.
+The autoprefixer PostCSS plugin supplied via CSSNext will do that for you.
+To adjust which browsers you'd like to support you can simply change the `browserlist` inside `package.json` using [this guide](https://github.com/ai/browserslist).

-But remember, [autoprefixer](https://autoprefixer.github.io/) can't help older browsers understand CSS properties which they simply do not support.
+Please also remember that [autoprefixer](https://autoprefixer.github.io/) can't help older browsers understand CSS properties which they simply do not support.
 A great place to check which browser supports what, have a look at: [caniuse.com](http://caniuse.com/).